-Danse Macabre (Completed and my favorite book I've written!)
+Danse Macabre (Completed and my favorite book I've written!
+Going on submission soon)

 When Rora is accepted to the Summer Intensive at The Conservatory, she suffers more than blisters from her pointe shoes.
 Despite the director's outward distaste for her dancing, she befriends the director’s son, Siegfried, who can’t seem to keep his lips off other girls in the company.
 That is, until the girls he’s kissed start dropping dead.
 Now, Rora has far more problems than just the director and his son.

 Not only does Rora begin to hallucinate, but voices also scream her awake at night.
 She fears she’s on the brink of a mental breakdown—just like the other girls did before they died.
 With only Siegfried by her side, she investigates her classmate’s deaths, stumbling upon an underground society of people who look and act like they’re historical ballet characters.
 She learns that these people are part of a cursed world, where they are searching for lost souls.

 Rora discovers that the madness inside her head isn’t her own, but rather Odile—one of these ballet characters—or lost souls, and she takes Rora’s mind hostage in her quest for life.
 The deeper Rora allows Odile to pull her into this cursed world, the more she realizes Siegfried is not who he seems to be.
 He only wants Rora as a blood sacrifice to release the lost souls.
 Rora must make the impossible choice: sacrifice herself for the greater good of the lost souls, or turn her back on them, and allow Odile’s insanity to drive her mad forever.

 WESTRIDGE is an all-boy rehab facility with an uncanny reputation.
 The boys are coming out different.
 Too different.